RackHD/docs/docs/rackhd/rediscovery.rst

 Delayed Refresh Node Discovery
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An user can defer a node discovery by posting to /api/2.0/workflows with a payload.
+A user can defer a node discovery by posting to /api/2.0/workflows with a payload.
 The user will need to manually reboot the node after executing the API before the node re-discovery/refresh process can start.

 **Delayed Node Re-discovery example**